 Kestra Advisory Services doesn't adhere to one single philosophy.
 Instead, it seeks to provide every kind of strategy that may be appropriate to a client's profile and needs.
 If an IAR doesn't have the needed specialization, they will refer the client to a third-party advisor or model portfolio.
 Generally, IARs may recommend investing in mutual funds, exchange-traded funds (ETFs), individual stocks and bonds.
 IARs also may turn to alternative investments and cash alternatives.

 IARs evaluate these securities by reviewing publicly available research sources.
-They may utiilize such analytical strategies as charting, fundamental analysis, technical analysis and cyclical analysis.
+They may utilize such analytical strategies as charting, fundamental analysis, technical analysis and cyclical analysis.

 Fees Under Kestra Advisory Services